ConductionNL/skeleton-app/docs/apiService.md

 }
 ```

-Now to create a `hook` for error handling.
+Now to create a `hook` for the caching we talked about earlier.
+For the keen observer, there's some error handling as well.
 Add a new page to `/src/hooks` with the following code:

 ```Typescript
 // /src/hooks/example.ts